LIMEtree: Consistent and Faithful Surrogate Explanations of Multiple Classes: Fidelity Guarantees

-While ensuring perfect fidelity of model-driven explanations, the same is not guaranteed for data-driven explanations such as answers to what-if questions, e.g., ``What if segments \#3, \#5 and \#9 were absent?''
-Root-to-leaf paths that do not condition on all of the binary interpretable features allow for more than one data point to be assigned to that leaf, e.g., for 3 binary features \((x_1, x_2, x_3) \in \{0, 1\}^3\), a root-to-leaf path with \(x_1 < 0.5 \land x_3 < 0.5\) conditions assigns \(0, 0, 0\) and \(0, 1, 0\) to this leaf.
-This observation prompted us to specify the minimal interpretable representation \(X^\prime_T\) (Definition~\ref{def:minimal_x_prime}) that assigns a single data point to represent each leaf, thereby facilitating perfect fidelity of model-driven explanations without additional assumptions.
-However, to achieve \emph{perfect fidelity} for \emph{data-driven} explanations, the surrogate tree must faithfully model the interpretable feature space, i.e., have one leaf for every data point in this feature space, which can be thought of as \emph{extreme overfitting}.
-Since the cardinality of a binary \(d\)-dimensional space \(\mathbb{B}^d = \{0, 1\}^d\) is equal to \(|\mathbb{B}^d| = 2^d\), and a complete and balanced binary decision tree of \(2^d\) width (number of leaves) is \(d\) deep, relaxing the tree complexity bound \(\Omega\) accordingly guarantees perfect fidelity of all the explanations, which is expressed in the following Corollary.
+While such an approach ensures full fidelity of model-driven explanations, the same is not guaranteed for data-driven explanations such as answers to what-if questions, e.g., ``What if concept \(x^{\prime}_i\) is absent?''
+Root-to-leaf paths that do not condition on all of the binary interpretable features allow for more than one data point to be assigned to that leaf; e.g., for three binary features \([x^\prime_1, x^\prime_2, x^\prime_3] \in \{0, 1\}^3\), a root-to-leaf path with a \(x^\prime_1 < 0.5 \land x^\prime_3 < 0.5\) condition assigns \([0, 0, 0]\) and \([0, 1, 0]\) to this leaf.
+This observation motivates the minimal interpretable representation \(X^\prime_{\textit{min},t}\) (Definition~\ref{def:minimal_x_star}), which selects a single data point to represent each leaf thereby facilitating full fidelity of model-driven explanations without additional assumptions.
+However, for \emph{data-driven} explanations to achieve \emph{full fidelity}, the surrogate tree must faithfully model the \emph{entire} interpretable feature space, i.e., have one leaf for every data point in \(\mathcal{X}^{\prime}\), which can be thought of as \emph{extreme overfitting}.
+Since the cardinality of a binary \(d\)-dimensional space \(\mathbb{B}^d = \{0, 1\}^d\) is given by \(\vert\mathbb{B}^d\vert = 2^d\), and a complete and balanced binary decision tree of \(2^d\) width (number of leaves) is \(d\) deep, relaxing the tree complexity bound \(\Omega\) accordingly guarantees full fidelity of all the explanations -- a property captured by Corollary~\ref{cor:local_data_fidelity} (proof in Appendix~\ref{apx:proofs}).